karkman/MetagenomeCourse2019/MetagenomePart1.md

 Download the metagenomic data (takes few minutes)
 ```
 cd raw_data
-cp /wrk/antkark/shared/Metagenomics2019data.tar.gz .
+cp link to KATA .
 ```

-The md5 sum for the file is `2d86933b525034dcdcddf9592bc0e05c`.
+The md5 sum for the file is `xxxxxx`.
 Check that the md5 sum of the file you downloaded matches with this.

 ```
 md5sum Metagenomics2019data.tar.gz